 Dead Heading Time

 One of my favorite tasks in the garden is ‘deadhead’.
 Deadheading is picking back the expired blooms on plants.
 After rain comes a had a huge growth spurt in the garden!
 Most of my containers need to cut back or deadhead work.
 This will encourage new growth and make the garden look amazing again.

 The Containers on the Patio

 This patio is sometimes referred to has my kitchen patio garden facing the northeast.
 The area where the container sits only gets sun from around Noon – 3 in the afternoon.
-Little watering was required because of the soil and the fertilizer that were added to this container.
+Little watering was required because of the soil and the fertilizer that was added to this container.
 I used Promix organic soil and a scoop of Healthy Grow early in the season with cocoa mulch to help hold the moisture.

 What was your winning plants containers this summer.
-Did you try new combos or did you keep with the traditional mix.
+Did you try new combos or did you keep with the traditional mix?
 I’d love to hear from you so please comment below so we can connect.